Montoneros: 1976

 On 19 August 1976, Carlos Bergometti of the senior management of Fiat in Córdoba, was intercepted on his way to work and killed by Montoneros armed with shotguns in a car.
 On 2 September, the urban guerrillas killed Lieutenant-Colonel Carlos Heriberto Astudillo in the suburb of Escobar in Buenos Aires.
 On 7 September, Daniel Andrés Cash of the Banco de la Nación Argentina was killed on his way to work by a Montoneros guerrilla armed with a shotgun.
 On 12 September 1976, a Montoneros car bomb destroyed a bus carrying police officers in Rosario, killing nine policemen and a married couple, 56-year-old Oscar Walter Ledesma and 42-year-old Irene Ángela Dib.
 There were at least 50 wounded.
-On 17 October a Montoneros bomb blast in an Army Club cinema in downtown Buenos Aires killed 11 and wounded about 50 officers and their families.
-On 9 November, eleven police officers were wounded when a Montoneros bomb exploded at the police headquarters at La Plata during a meeting of the Buenos Aires police chiefs.
+Among the wounded, were 23 policemen travelling on board the bus.
+On 8 October 1976, First Lieutenant Fernando Cativa-Tolosa from the 601st Air Defence Regiment, after noticing a light-blue Fiat vehicle (believed to be in use by the urban guerrillas) parked in the suburb of Don Bosco in Buenos Aires, he got off his patrol vehicle while the remainder of his squad remained inside.
+The Army officer entered the Real Madrid Restaurant in order to visually identify possible suspects.
+But Raúl Del Monte and Igancio Suárez, both Montoneros sitting at a table, drew their handguns first and although Cativa-Tolosa fired back he was shot six times and killed.
+His 2-man back-up team soon joined the gunfight but were also shot and wounded.
+On 17 October a Montoneros bomb blast in an Army Club cinema in downtown Buenos Aires killed 14 and wounded about 30 military officers and their relatives.
+On 9 November, 3 police officers were killed and 11 were wounded when a Montoneros bomb exploded at the police headquarters at La Plata during a meeting of the Buenos Aires police chiefs.

 On 16 November 1976, about 40 Montoneros guerrillas stormed the police station at Arana, 30 miles south of Buenos Aires.
-Five policemen and one army captain were wounded in the battle.
-On 15 December, another Montoneros bomb planted in a Defence Ministry movie hall killed at least 14 and injured 30 officers and their families.
-On 29 December, Montoneros shot and killed Colonel Francisco Castellanos and wounded his driver, Private Alberto Gutiérrez, just a few blocks from the army officer's home in the suburb of Florida in Buenos Aires.
+Five policemen and one army captain were wounded in the battle with seventeen guerrillas reported killed in the initial assault and follow-up counterinsurgency operations that took place that day.
+On 15 December, another Montoneros bomb planted in a Defence Ministry movie hall killed at least 14 and injured 30 officers and their accompanying family members.
+On 29 December, urban guerrillas shot and killed Colonel Francisco Castellanos and wounded his driver, Private Alberto Gutiérrez, just a few blocks from the army officer's home in the suburb of Florida in Buenos Aires.
 The worst year of the insurgency, 1976, saw 156 army officers, NCOs, and conscripts, and police killed.